JackRiales/Danger-Force-Psyq/readme.md

 * Dreamcast is the same situation.
 Probably ISOs.

+### Actually important credits section ###

+Being that this is now almost a 20 year old API I needed a lot of help getting this sucker going.
+Here I'm going to (((try))) and compile all of the help that I used for this project.

+* [PSXDEV.NET](http://psxdev.net) Basically the best resource for PS1 development in these modern times
+* [PSXFINDER](https://github.com/apiraino/psx_pxfinder) Helped me out with finding pixel coordinates
+* [Orion](http://onorisoft.free.fr/retro.htm?psx/tutorial/tuto.htm) Amazing guy with amazing articles about old console dev.
+Really great stuff and I admittedly lifted a good bit of platform code out of his PsxLib library.
+This article is probably WAY better than anything you'll find here, and that's my justifcation for using his library.
+DESPITE how it looks, by the way, it's a relatively new site.

 ### I have a cool idea and you should listen ###

 Sweet dude hit me up